esbenscriver/EstimateOneToOneMatching/README.md

 [![CI](https://github.com/esbenscriver/EstimateOneToOneMatching/actions/workflows/ci.yml/badge.svg)](https://github.com/esbenscriver/EstimateOneToOneMatching/actions/workflows/ci.yml)
 [![CD](https://github.com/esbenscriver/EstimateOneToOneMatching/actions/workflows/cd.yml/badge.svg)](https://github.com/esbenscriver/EstimateOneToOneMatching/actions/workflows/cd.yml)

-# Description
+# Estimate one-to-one matching model
-Estimate by maximum likelihood a one-to-one matching model with transferable utility where the choice probabilities of the agents on both sides of the matching market are given by the logit model.
+This package estimate by maximum likelihood a one-to-one matching model with transferable utility where the choice probabilities of the agents on both sides of the matching market are given by the logit model.

 The model and estimator are implemented in JAX.
 We leverage the [SQUAREM](https://github.com/esbenscriver/squarem-JAXopt) accelerator to efficiently solve the system of fixed-point equations that characterize the equilibrium transfers.
 Finally, we rely on the [JAXopt](https://github.com/google/jaxopt) implementation of implicit differentiation when calculating the gradient of the log-likelihood function automatically.